Photo credit: Sarah Race Photography.

 Dina Del Bucchia was born in the Trail regional hospital and grew up in the small village of Fruitvale, British Columbia.
 Now she lives in Vancouver.
 Most of her working life has been spent in bookstores, both independent and big box.

 She hosts a podcast with Jen Sookfong Lee called Can't Lit.
 They interview writers, talk about literature and also pop culture and butts.
-You can subscribe on iTunes and follow them on Twitter, or like them on Facebook.
-You have choices.

-She has written for Canada Arts Connect magazine, has blogged for the Vancouver Writers' Fest, and her writing has appeared in literary publications across Canada, and as art in Old Friends’ exhibition Funny Business (Gallery Atsui, Vancouver, 2010).
+Her writing has appeared in literary publications across Canada, and as art in Old Friends’ exhibition Funny Business (Gallery Atsui, Vancouver, 2010).
 She also performed a one-woman show at the 2005 Vancouver International Fringe Festival.

 She's taught creative writing to children and teens at the Vancouver Public Library and as part of the Vancouver Biennale’s Big Ideas program and holds an MFA in creative writing from the University of British Columbia where she currently teaches courses in writing comedic forms.